 For most urban commercial areas, you should expect a foot traffic count of at least a few thousand pedestrians per day.
 Anything lower, and you’re probably looking at a more secluded commercial, residential or industrial area.

 You should also look closely at peak hours.
 Most locations will see foot traffic peak at certain times of day, such as morning/evening rush hour, with anywhere from 300 – 1,000+ pedestrians per hour.
-As we’ll describe more later, SAP Digital Consumer Insight is a web-based tool that gives you this type of hourly comparison.
-In addition, it provides demographic information of passersby (age groups, gender) and location of origin (home zip codes.)
+Web-based foot traffic and demographic aggregators like LocationGenius give you this type of comparison using a mix of pedestrian cell phone signals and physical sensors.
+These tools report a range of useful demographic information of passersby in potential spots, including age groups and gender.

 When Is Foot Traffic “Worth It”?